 Solution #2: use the sh shell instead of the Bash

 Let us try opening the Alpine container again by calling /bin/sh.

 And it works!

-I’ve seen many people asking about how to fix this error when trying to run the basic commands in a new docker container like this.
-Hope this guide helps you to check in the right direction.
+I’ve seen many people asking how to fix this error when running the basic commands in a new docker container like this.
+I hope this guide helps you to check in the right direction.